lcycat/Cpsc410-Code-Trip/README.md

 Chenyang Li

 =================
-Works are mainly in classes of src/minecraft/net.mincraft.src package- these are: mod_CodeTrip codebase1block codebase2block
+Works are mainly in classes of:

-CodeParser
-XMLParser
+src/minecraft/net.mincraft.src package-

+these are:

+mod_CodeTrip,

+codebase1block,

+codebase2block,

+CodeParser,

+XMLParser.

-and some of the exsiting classes are modified: world createWorld
+and some of the exsiting classes are modified: world,

-ModLoader
-GuiMainMeun
-GuicreatWorld
-Block
-blockTNT
-TitleEntitySign
+createWorld,

+ModLoader,

+GuiMainMeun,

+GuicreatWorld,

+Block,

+blockTNT,

+TitleEntitySign,